Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Main Results

-1) Solving: According to KDE values and the probabilistic reachable set obtained from a collection of $N_{ds}$ data samples running \cref{alg:kde}, we can formulate an MINLP problem.
-Then, MINLP Optimal and MINLP Heuristics are implemented respectively to find convex approximations of the probabilistic reachable set.
-As a comparison, the Bounding Box algorithm is applied to find a convex quadrilateral bounding the probabilistic reachable set.
+1) Solution stage: According to KDE values and the PRS obtained from a collection of $M$ data samples running \cref{alg:kde}, we formulate an MINLP problem.
+Then, MINLP Optimal and MINLP Heuristics are implemented respectively to find convex approximations of the PRS.
+As a comparison, the Bounding Box algorithm is applied to find a convex quadrilateral bounding the PRS;

-2) Testing: For the convex polygon obtained, we can generate another new collection of $\gg N_{ds}$ data samples, and evaluate the ratio of the number of data samples inside the polygon to the total number of data samples generated.
-As the size of the collection increases, the ratio will converge to the true probability of the system state lying in the polygon.
+2) Testing stage: Given the obtained convex polygon in the previous stage, we can generate a new collection of $N_{\text{test}}$ ($N_{\text{test}} \gg M$) data samples, and evaluate the ratio of the number of data samples that fall inside the polygon to the total number of data samples generated.
+As $N_{\text{test}}$ increases, the ratio will converge to the true probability of the system state lying inside the polygon.